-If you carry a lot of tools at all times, we recommend:
+If you carry a lot of tools, we recommend:

 The GRRande (Ox and Mule) system has the largest and most open pouches so it is the choice for those who carry large fasteners (60d nails, H clips, structural screws) or wear gloves on a daily basis.
 The tape pocket on the Ox is sized for a 35′ tape, and there is a built-in gun hook.
 The open pouches make it easy to see your tools, but they also hang further off of your body so they can limit your mobility.
 The set includes the Hammer Holster.